Guild of One-Name Studies

 There is one apparently similar surname, CULBER, for which I have yet to find any evidence that is related to CULBERT.

-Although there are a multitude of variants for this surname (listed on my website, link below), none are currently registered with the Guild of One-Name Studies.
+Although there are a multitude of variants for this surname (see the Culbert One-Name Study Wiki link below), none are currently registered with the Guild of One-Name Studies.

 Edward MacLysaght, in his 1999 book, The Surnames of Ireland, 6th Ed., Irish Academic Press, (Dublin, Ireland and Portland, Oregon, USA), states that CULBERT is of Huguenot (French Protestant) origin, and found mainly in Ireland's northern province of Ulster.
 If this origin is correct, it would suggest that CULBERT families left France with great numbers of other Huguenots destined for other parts of Europe and the British Isles in the years following the St. Bartholomew's Day massacre in Paris on 24 Aug 1572.
 However, I have yet to find evidence of this migration among the CULBERTs.